 Note: Students who complete 60 transferable units that include the Intersegmental General Education Transfer Curriculum (IGETC) will meet the minimum admission requirements described above.

 *Meeting the minimum transfer admissions eligibility requirements does not guarantee admission to the major and UC campus of the student's choice.
 Most UC campuses require a higher GPA for admission and for major-preparation courses.
 In cases where there are more eligible applicants than transfer openings, applicants with the strongest academic preparation are given priority.
-To learn more about requirements that can be met to make an applicant more competitive for admission to a specific UC campus as well as important application deadlines, students should meet with a MiraCosta College counselor, visit the Transfer Center, or review information available online at www.universityofcalifornia.edu/admissions.
+To learn more about requirements that can be met to make an applicant more competitive for admission to a specific UC campus as well as important application deadlines, students should meet with a MiraCosta College counselor, visit the Transfer Center, or review information available on the University of California Admissions website at www.universityofcalifornia.edu/admissions.